 Advantages of Seed

 Growing plants from seeds offers several advantages over using clones.
 One major benefit is that seed-grown plants tend to exhibit greater vigor and resilience.
 This is due to the development of a robust tap root, which provides a strong anchor for the plant.
 Additionally, seeds are not susceptible to transferring pests like clones can.
-Moreover, certain seeds are treated for viral and fungal pathogens, further enhancing their disease resistance.
-Another advantage is that propagating plants from seeds is an easier process, requiring minimal or no up-potting before the seedlings are ready to be transplanted into the field after hardening off.
+Moreover, treating certain seeds for viral and fungal pathogens further enhances their disease resistance.
+Another advantage is that propagating plants from seeds makes the process easier, requiring minimal or no up-potting before transplanting the seedlings into the field after hardening off.

 Maturation of Seed Plants

 Unlike clones, which are already sexually mature, plants grown from seed require time to reach maturity.
-Sexual maturity is often indicated by the transition of leaves from opposite to alternate arrangements.
+The transition of leaves from opposite to alternate arrangements often indicates sexual maturity.

 Even when the light cycle outside falls within the range that typically triggers flowering (less than 14 hours of daylight), a seed-grown plant will not begin flowering until it reaches its own maturity stage.
 This means that the plant’s response to the light cycle is based on its internal biological timeline rather than external factors alone.